 Fig. 2 Effects of ambush bug presence on a) the total number of Melissodes visits per flower, b) the number of landing visits per flower, or c) the proportion of visiting bees that landed on flowers

 Fig. 3 Effects of ambush bugs on a) non-landing and b) landing visit durations of Melissodes

+Fig. 4 While there was variation in a) spectral reflectance curves of flower and ambush bug parts, when run through a honeybee visions model b) the darker color of the ambush bug notum is similar to the dark disc flowers of sunflowers.

 References